 Katie O’Reilly is the adventure + lifestyle editor of Sierra magazine.
 She has a bachelor’s in journalism from Northwestern University, and an MFA in creative nonfiction from the University of North Carolina Wilmington, where she was managing editor of Ecotone.
 Her work has appeared in The Atlantic, the LA Review of Books, Narratively, Vela, Buzzfeed, Bitch, The James Franco Review, Bustle, NPR, and other outlets.
 Her favorite thing to do is ask people questions.
 You can follow her on Twitter @KatieOWrites.

-Allison Peters is a digital publishing coordinator at Michigan Publishing and founder of the Pub Club in Ann Arbor.
-Winner of an Academy of American Poets Prize, she earned an honors BA in English and creative writing from the University of Michigan in 2011 and has been awarded scholarships to the Bear River Writers’ Conference and artist residencies with the Grin City Collective and the Crosshatch Center for Art & Ecology.
-Her poetry has been published in The Collagist, Dunes Review, Hobart, Birdfeast, and MQR, and she volunteers at 826michigan and Wolverine Press in her spare time.
+Allison Peters is the creative coordinator/copywriter at Mane Content, a division of 9&10 News in Northern Michigan.
+Winner of an Academy of American Poets Prize, she earned an honors BA in English and creative writing from the University of Michigan-Ann Arbor and has been awarded scholarships to the Bear River Writers’ Conference and artist residencies with the Grin City Collective and Crosshatch Center for Art & Ecology.
+She previously served as a digital publishing coordinator at Michigan Publishing.
+Peters’s poetry has been published in The Collagist, Dunes Review, Hobart, Birdfeast, and MQR.
+She also teaches writing and poetry classes at NMC College for Kids, and is the founder, editor, and director of Green House Press and the publisher of Orange Quarterly.
 Follow her at @aleighpoet.